paulenriquez/coolify-apps/README.md

 ├── [[ App Directory ]]/
 │   ├── docker-compose.yaml
 │   └── DOCS.md
-├── customizations.example.md
+├── DOCS.example.md
 └── README.md
 ```

 Each **App Directory** contains exactly two files —

 - `docker-compose.yaml` - The Custom Docker Compose file of the application to be deployed to Coolify.
-- `DOCS.md` - Summarizes the customizations present in each application's Docker Compose file.
+- `DOCS.md` - Documents the customizations present in each application's Docker Compose file.

 The `DOCS.example.md` file is a template for how each App Directory's `DOCS.md` file is to be structured and formatted.